 - Employers shall ensure that labels on incoming containers of hazardous chemicals are not removed or defaced;

-- Employers shall maintain all Material Safety Data Sheets (MSDS) for incoming containers of hazardous chemicals and ensure that they are readily accessible to employees;
+- Employers shall maintain all Safety Data Sheets (SDS) for incoming containers of hazardous chemicals and ensure that they are readily accessible to employees;

 - Employers shall ensure that employees are provided information and training on the associated hazards of chemicals in their workplace; and

 - Laboratory employers that ship hazardous chemicals are considered to be either a chemical manufacturer or a distributor under this rule, and thus must ensure that any containers leaving the laboratory are labeled in accordance with the labeling requirements of this document and that a MSDS is provided to distributors and other employers.

 For additional exceptions to this policy, please refer to Hazard Communication Product Exemption.

 Environmental Health and Safety has the primary responsibility and authority for the implementation and enforcement of the Hazard Communication Program and is responsible for:

 - Developing, implementing and evaluating the Hazard Communication Program annually to ensure compliance;

 - Providing general information and training relating to hazard communication for affected University employees;